 The Journal of Urgent Writing 2017

 EDITED BY SIMON WILSON

-An annual journal containing essays that are provocative, passionate and argumentative and cover a range of current topics.
+Following on from the success of the 2016 edition, this book contains essays that are provocative, passionate and argumentative and cover a range of current topics.
 The 2017 edition is edited by Simon Wilson and features essays by Morgan Godfery, Jess Berentson-Shaw, David Cohen, Emma Espiner, Jo Randerson, Victor Rodger and Max Harris.

 SIMON WILSON was the Auckland affairs editor at The Spinoff and now writes for the New Zealand Herald.
 He is a regular observer of and commentator on Auckland urban issues.
 He is the former editor of Metro and Cuisine magazines.

 PUBLISHED: November 2017

 ISBN: 9780994141569

 Limpbound, 234 x 153mm.
 312 pages. \$39.99